topogram/graph-query/README.md

 **Topoquery** is a simple query system to create and manipulate networks and graphs.

-*" Why? "*, you may wonder.
-A small, simple, portable and lightweight network language does not exists yet.
+*"But why ?"*, you may wonder.
+Because there is no simple, portable and lightweight language to write and store networks.
+Also because [Cypher](https://neo4j.com/developer/cypher-query-language/) and [Gremlin](https://github.com/tinkerpop/gremlin/wiki) gives me headaches and does not help to store successive states of your graphs.

 ## How it Works